ifamec/golang_entry/src/go_code/chapter09/Notes.md

     - make a new map

 `val, find := m[3]`

 - find is a bool
 - if find is true, val could be the value of the key
 - if find is false, val could be the default value of the dataType

+## traverse

+use `for range` only

+get length `len(map)`

+## slice

+if the datatype of the slice is map, then its called "slice of map". in this case, the amount of map is dynamic

+## sort

+- no builtin method to sort the map by key
+- map is unordered by default
+- sort by key
+    - key to slice
+    - sort slice
+    - traverse slice and print value

+## Details